 Content for the College Confidence community will be informed by scientific research and reviewed by an advisory board of psychologists, life coaches and subject matter experts.
 Using proven techniques drawn from best practices in gaming and social communities, interactive content will help students overcome day-to-day challenges.
 Over time, young women will gain confidence to tackle more difficult life challenges by interacting with the community and earning points and badges as they reach new levels of achievement.

 This project will complement other support tools aimed at fulfilling Great Lakes' mission to keep students enrolled and on track to graduation.
-As of November 2017, 205 members have joined the College Confidence mobile community.
+As of April 2018, more than 400 members have joined the College Confidence mobile community.
 Building Brave is also recruiting college ambassadors from their existing base of over 85,000 Facebook and Instagram followers to spread the word.
-We look forward to watching the College Confidence community continue to grow, and we hope it will help more college freshmen women confidently navigate the challenges of that first year.
+We look forward to watching the College Confidence community continue to grow, and hope it will help more college freshman women confidently navigate the challenges of that first year.

 Contact Senior Program Manager Toya Wall at Lwall@glhec.org or (608) 294-8315.